thecaligarmo/oriented_matroids/README.md

 ## Current version

-The current version is 0.1.1 and is compatible/has been tested with sagemath 10.0, 10.1 and 10.2.
+The current version is 0.1.1 and is compatible/has been tested with sagemath 10.6.
 It is in beta and is open for testing from others.

 **NOTE:** This package will be integrating into SageMath directly.
 If you see any errors while using this please, open an issue and let us know so we can correct it.